arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

         > I've used a lot of software since entering the product research field.
 Some were not too difficult to figure out, while others did require a bit of study to get running.
 Autodesk Simulation CFD 2013 is one of the easiest I've encountered.
         > <br><br>
         > Anyone fresh into a new piece of software can feel a bit out of sorts, but CFD is laid out in my favorite manner: a progressive ribbon.
-By this I mean a ribbon layout that works from left to right in the general order that parallels the standard workflows expected.
+By this, I mean a ribbon layout that works from left to right in the general order that parallels the standard workflows expected.
         > <br><br>
         > The interesting thing to note here is that I never studied how to manipulate planes in CFD.
 I just followed my instincts, and the tools were there.
 Nice job usability.
         > <br><br>